SC-SGS/microtrafficsim/README.md

 The next few months will be attended to maintenance.
 In general, the project should be prepared for workers other than project's initiators.
 This includes:
-* A lot of Documentation
+* A lot of Documentation (besides existing comments)
-* Writing a Github Wiki including explanations about the code structure itself
+* Writing/extending a Github Wiki including explanations about the code structure itself
-* Change repo structure to fit [gitflow-workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)
 * Include [Travis CI](https://travis-ci.org) for doing (JUnit) tests automatically on serverside.
 * Improvements for interacting with the simulator, e.g. simple scenario creations for developers outside this project.
+  The simulation code has many lines being able to support some interesting features like different driver profiles, but the simulator is not prepared to fully support these features' potential (mixed driver profiles at once).

 In addition to that, some maintainability issues occured:
 * In this project, [JOGL](http://jogamp.org/jogl/www/) is used as Java binding for the OpenGL API.